 Sydney Gateway will strengthen Sydney’s position as a global city, by expanding and improving the existing road and freight rail networks.
 Importantly, Sydney Gateway will provide a new route for around 10,000 trucks a day.
 This will divert trucks from local streets in Mascot by providing an alternative route, reduce travel times and congestion, and return local streets to the community.

 Sydney Airport and Port Botany generate over $10 billion in economic activity and handle close to $100 billion freight each year.
 It is Sydney’s second largest employment precinct, after the central business district.

-Key arterial roads including Qantas Drive, Airport Drive, Eastern Distributor and O’Riordan Drive are operating at capacity in peak times.
+Key arterial Street including Qantas Drive, Airport Drive, Eastern Distributor and O’Riordan Street are operating at capacity in peak times.
 The NSW Government is continuing to invest in transport and infrastructure to address economic activity and unprecedented population growth.

 Sydney Gateway will provide toll-free connections to Sydney Airport’s Domestic and International terminals and will be our gateway to the city for residents and visitors.